-Training up Zambian farmers in organic pest management using “push-pull” technology to improve crop yield.
+Training Zambian farmers in organic pest management using “push-pull” technology to improve crop yield.

 We’re determined to change this, so we’re working with Send a Cow to protect Zambia’s crops and feed its people.

 Growing food is tough in the Petauke District.
-Pests like Stemborer moths, parasitic Striga weed and Fall Armyworm are a big problem, so Send a Cow had the idea to train farmers in Push:Pull technology.
+Pests like Stemborer moths, parasitic Striga weed and Fall Armyworm are a big problem, so Send a Cow wated to test training farmers in Push:Pull technology.

 Check out the video below or click here to return to all projects.